antonlindstrom/goredirect/README.md

 The config will load into memory and can be reloaded by running a GET query to `/reload`.

 In a Vagrant box it can do about 3500qps and allocates around 5MB heap.

+You can set the port by running it with env PORT, example:

+    PORT=8080 ./bin/goredirect

 ## Build